Perfumes and colognes, generally speaking, can be brought onto airplanes.

 The security officer has the final say on whether or not you are allowed to bring bottles of perfume or cologne on board.
 Other airlines may have additional requirements.

 Only up to three ounces of perfume in a spray bottle or atomizer will be permitted in hand luggage.
-Miniature containers of no more than 4 fluid ounces (100 milliliters) Perfume containers cannot exceed 500 milliliters (17 fluid ounces) or 500 grams (18 ounces) in size when packed in checked luggage.
+Bottles no bigger than 4 ounces (100 milliliters) Perfume containers cannot exceed 500 milliliters (17 fluid ounces) or 500 grams (18 ounces) in size when packed in checked luggage.
 Perfume must be placed in a clear, resealable bag when carried on the plane.
 Perfumes larger than 100 ml / 500 ml must be sent in multiple smaller bottles or by another method of delivery.

 If the perfume bottle doesn't indicate the amount of liquid contained within, the original packaging should be brought along so that airport security personnel can verify that the amount is within the permitted limits.
 It goes without saying that extra-tiny bottles (like perfume samples) that fall below the limits will be permitted.

-You should also remember to keep the caps on your perfume bottles at all times while in transit to avoid any unintentional spraying.
+The caps of your perfume bottles should be securely fastened at all times when transporting them.
 It is stated in the TSA regulations that the spray nozzle cap must be kept and not discarded.

 As long as the alcohol content of your perfume bottles is less than three You can bring 2 liters (68 fluid ounces) or 2 kg (70 ounces) of perfume total (4 oz (100 ml) in carry-on and 18 oz (500 ml) in checked luggage).
 For each traveler, this is the total weight of all bags (including carry-ons and personal items).
 So, for instance, you can bring 500 ml (17 fl oz) of fragrance in your carry-on and 1 Do not exceed 5 liters (51 fluid ounces) in your checked luggage.

 This restriction applies to a wide variety of chemicals, so be aware.
-Perfume, along with cologne, rubbing alcohol, inhalers, nail polish remover, nail polish, hand sanitizers, medicines, hairspray, shaving cream, and all aerosols, are considered hazardous, flammable liquids by airline regulators.
+Airline safety regulations classify perfume, along with cologne, rubbing alcohol, inhalers, nail polish remover, nail polish, hand sanitizers, medicines, hairspray, shaving cream, and all aerosols, as a dangerous, flammable liquid.
 A good illustration is that you cannot bring 1 Perfume and rubbing alcohol, combined at a ratio of 5:1.
 However, you are allowed to bring 1 Five liters of cologne, zero 5 liters of rubbing alcohol, as the combined volume of all passengers' flammable, potentially dangerous toiletries must be less than 2 liters.